solder button

 Balloon track using a turnout that does not have power routed frog rails.

 SW#1 is attached to your turnout or switch machine.
 You may have to experiment with swapping the wires on SW#1 to make sure the locomotive runs fine through the turnout without shorting your booster.
 The wire on SW#1 that also goes to the relay may have to be moved to the other contact on SW#1 to get the train to run properly through the reverse loop without shorting your booster.
 The reason I can't say for certain which way to wire these up is because it depends on how they are oriented with respect to your turnout.
-However, if you build your turnouts and their switch machines all the same way, once you figure out how it goes, it it will be the same for all your turnouts.
+However, if you build your turnouts and their switch machines all the same way, once you figure out how it goes, it will be the same for all your turnouts.

-If you are looking at this drawing to learn how to hook up a turnouts, you don't need the relay!
+If you are looking at this drawing to learn how to hook up a turnout, you don't need the relay!
 The relay is shown for those considering using a relay to avoid buying a booster.
 You only need SW#1 attached to your turnout.

 A simple wye is one where the tail does not reconnect with the rest of the layout.
 It is okay if the tail track feeds a stub-end yard.
 As long as none of the stub tracks reattach to the rest of the layout, you have a simple wye that can use a relay to handle the reversing.
 See the two examples below.